 Follow us on Twitter, Facebook, and LinkedIn to stay up to date on current interest rates and economic developments.
 At the American Deposit Management Co.
 [ADM], we help businesses react quickly to changing market conditions by providing valuable insights through our weekly articles, including analysis of FOMC Meetings.

-If your business needs the MOST safety and the MOST return for cash reserves, ADM can help.
-Our American Money Market Account™ [AMMA™] delivers the ultimate protection for business cash, combined with the most competitive returns available.
+If your business needs extended safety and competitive returns for cash reserves, ADM can help.
+Our American Money Market Account™ [AMMA™] delivers access to the ultimate protection for business cash, combined with nationally competitive returns.